wavefrontHQ/help/cloud_integrations_intro.md

 ### CloudWatch
 The CloudWatch integration retrieves AWS metric and dimension data from AWS services using the AWS CloudWatch API.
-The complete list of metrics and dimensions that can be retrieved from AWS CloudWatch is available at Amazon CloudWatch Metrics and Dimensions Reference(http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html).
-In addition, you can publish custom AWS metrics that are also ingested by the Wavefront CloudWatch integration.
+The complete list of metrics and dimensions that can be retrieved from AWS CloudWatch is available at [Amazon CloudWatch Metrics and Dimensions Reference](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html).
+In addition, you can publish custom AWS metrics that are also ingested by the CloudWatch integration.

 Wavefront adds point tags to CloudWatch metrics: